 Dr. Little is involved on a variety of pilot studies using smartphones and apps, working with different research partners such as the Oxford Parkinson’s Disease Research Centre, who are trying to develop a technique for detecting when Parkinson’s has arisen before it would normally be diagnosed in a clinic.
 “We are working together to use the smartphone to detect symptoms before they become obvious.”

 In different pilot studies done in the US participants use smartphones on a regular basis, interacting with the app in different ways.
-‘One is that you simply press the start button and the app just records your behavior, ‘the other way is with direct intervention, where you do a specific thing like pressing the “start” button and say “aah”’, says Dr. Little.
+‘One is that you simply press the start button and the app just records your behaviour, ‘the other way is with direct intervention, where you do a specific thing like pressing the “start” button and say “aah”’, says Dr. Little.
 Another measurement involves putting the smart phone in your pocket and walking twenty paces.
 “That gives you a good indication of how you are walking.
 Then we also do tests on the touch screen, we ask you to tap the touch screen and that gives an indication about how the upper limb dexterity is working, how good is the finger motion.’

 The real challenge is being able to analyse all the data being amassed.
 One of their open recruitment studies enables people to go to a website and download software which they can run continuously.
 ‘It’s a behavioural study in the wild,’ says Dr. Little, where they have no information about the individuals participating.
 ‘You have to reduce the data down to something meaningful.
 We are collecting accelerometry information which is 3D movement, that is collected 100 times per second – 100 multiplied by 3, you are collecting that for 8 hours for 2500 people.
 You can see how that is overwhelming!’
 With an ageing population and limited resources, nations need good data to deliver smarter solutions.
 As Dr. Little says, ‘We need the tools to get objective data about how and which treatments are working.’